 Access to intellectual property expertise and resources can help member organizations, especially SMEs, to improve their IP ‘literacy’ with the aim of better protecting their developed methods and technologies, and aligning that protection with their business needs.
 Having an IP plan that is aligned and optimized to your business can help improve leverage of your technology development investments.

-Everyone: Large-scale organizations, research centres, academic institutes, small and medium enterprises (SME) and individuals can all become members and benefit from their association with Scale AI.
+Everyone: Large-scale organizations, research centres, academic institutes, small and medium enterprises (SME) and individuals can all join the Scale AI Community and benefit from their association with Scale AI.
+The approval and funding of a project is a prerequisite for becoming a Member.

 Yes.
-Scale AI membership is open to all companies and entities across the globe.
-Member organizations can build innovative AI projects, collaborate with the world’s best researchers, and get reimbursed for project costs incurred in Canada.
+Scale AI Community membership is open to all companies and entities across the globe.
+Members from anywhere in the world can build innovative AI projects, collaborate with the world’s best researchers, and get reimbursed for project costs incurred in Canada.

 Yes.
-We invite you to participate in Scale AI initiatives and programs by joining the Scale AI community.
+We invite you to participate in Scale AI initiatives and programs by joining the Scale AI Community as an Associate or Member.

 Over 100 world-class industrial partners and members, research institutions and other ecosystem players have joined forces with Scale AI.
 Our members include: